Does your company have a customer centric culture?

 To determine whether you want to keep using certain platforms moving forward, ask yourself a few important questions.

 First, does the platform allow you to connect customer interactions and information to each customer profile and increase customer centricity?

 Can you use the platform for traditional and digital channels alike?
 Does the platform allow you to keep customer insights along their journey?
 If yes, then it’s suitable.

 Here are some reasons that will convince you to put in the time in reworking your company processes to achieve complete customer centricity and deliver a great customer experience.

 Increased Customer Loyalty and Potentially New Customers

-According to Temkin Group’s The Ultimate CX Infographic for 2018, when your customers are happy with their purchase or experience with you, they have a 3.5 times higher chance of buying from you a second time.
+According to Temkin Group’s The Ultimate CX Infographic, when your customers are happy with their purchase or experience with you, they have a 3.5 times higher chance of buying from you a second time.